 Providence, Rhode Island

-Post processing started with a neutral greyscale filter in Topaz B&W FX.
-I adjusted color sensitivity sliders, adaptive exposure, regions, contrast, boost black, boost white, and protect highlights.
+Post processing started with a classic filter in Topaz B&W FX.
+I adjusted color sensitivity sliders, adaptive exposure, regions, contrast, boost black, and protect highlights.
 A levels adjustment was added in PSE.